itslaks/cybersentry_AI/README.md

-Welcome to the CyberSentry_AI, the chatbot that's so smart, it makes Einstein look like he just graduated from kindergarten!
+Welcome to the **CyberSentry_AI**, the chatbot that's so smart, it makes Einstein look like he just graduated from kindergarten!
 Built by the genius that is Lakshan S J, this chatbot is not just another pretty face in the world of AI; it’s a formidable opponent to giants like Claude, Mistral, Gemini, and even ChatGPT.
 Brace yourselves; you’re in for a wild ride!

-Features
+**Features**

 - **Custom Model Training**: Unlike your average chatbot that learned everything from Wikipedia, CyberSentry_AI has gone through rigorous training.
 Think of it as the Rocky Balboa of chatbots, minus the eye of the tiger but with all the data!